beejjorgensen/bgpython/src/bgpython_chapter_10_func.md

 >
 > "No it isn't."
 >
-> ---Excerpt from Monty Python's Argument Clinic sketch
+> ---_Excerpt from Monty Python's Argument Clinic sketch_

 Problem solving step: **Understanding the Problem**.